How to Write a Gardener CV: Examples, Templates and Tips

 How do I become a private gardener in the UK?

-To become a private gardener, gain practical experience, develop a strong knowledge of horticulture, and consider formal qualifications or certifications.
+To become a private gardener, gain practical experience, develop strong knowledge of horticulture, and consider formal qualifications or certifications.
 Networking and showcasing your skills through a well-crafted CV can also help attract private clients.

 Where can I gain volunteer experience as a gardener?

-As well as volunteering in private gardens, organisations such as The Conservation Volunteers, National Trust and The Wildlife Trusts regularly seek volunteers to gain professional experience in horticulture and conservation.
+In addition to volunteering in private gardens, organisations such as The Conservation Volunteers, National Trust and The Wildlife Trusts regularly seek volunteers to gain professional experience in horticulture and conservation.